Altinn/altinn-design-system/README.md

 ## Getting started

-### React version

-This project is using React 18, but we need to support applications that are still on React 17.
-This means you cannot use any React 18 features just yet.

 ### Node and Corepack

 We are using the latest LTS release of node, but minimum version 16.9.0, since we are using [corepack](https://nodejs.org/api/corepack.html).
 To enable corepack, execute `corepack enable` from the terminal.

-### Setup Github PAT Token

-We are currently using Github registry to publish packages.
-This means you need to setup a PAT (Personal Access Token) on your machine.

-- Acquire a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-The only permission you need to grant is read:packages.
-- Assign the PAT to the GITHUB_PACKAGES_PAT environment variable:
-  - Mac/Linux: add the line `export GITHUB_PACKAGES_PAT=<PAT>` to `~/.bash_profile` and restart the terminal
-  - Windows: Execute `setx GITHUB_PACKAGES_PAT <PAT> /m` and restart the terminal

 ### Start Storybook